oracle/odpi/doc/src/public_functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **options** -- a reference to the dequeue options on which the navigation option is to be set.
+    **options** [IN] -- a reference to the dequeue options on which the navigation option is to be set.
 If the reference is NULL or invalid an error is returned.

-    **value** -- the value that should be used.
+    **value** [IN] -- the value that should be used.
 It should be one of the values from the enumeration :ref:`dpiDeqNavigation<dpiDeqNavigation>`.

 .. function:: int dpiDeqOptions_setTransformation(dpiDeqOptions \*options, \